 - Why did the character make this choice?
 Could they have made a better choice?

 Children need to practice retelling stories in interesting and exciting ways.
 With practice, their connections will become more detailed.
-It is important to pause and give students time to think when making connections.
-These questions are another great strategy to help prompt children.
+It is essential to pause when reading and give students time to think when making connections.
+These comprehension questions are another great strategy to help prompt children.

 - Does the story to character remind you of anyone?

 - Does this book remind you of any other books you have read?

 - How did the story make you feel, and why?

 - Did you learn anything from this story that you can use in your life?